 Building Tiny Homes for Creatures That Actually Want to Live in Your Yard

 You’ve probably noticed that wildlife habitats are getting carved up by subdivisions and strip malls.
-Well, your backyard can actually help with that, which is pretty cool when you think about it.
+Well, your backyard can actually help with that.

 Do this right and you’ll have birds singing in the morning, butterflies floating around in the afternoon, and the satisfaction of knowing you created a little sanctuary in the middle of suburbia.